Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Denoisers can reduce model complexity

 \section{Denoisers can reduce model complexity}

 In this section, we formalize the intuition that composed fine-tuning reduces the complexity of the base predictor.
-We study standard vs. composed fine-tuning from an approximation theory standpoint and use complexity measures on predictors as surrogates for sample complexity.
-Let $\|\cdot\|$ be a norm on a chosen hypothesis class $\sH$.
-We compare the minimum norm of the base predictor $\fthetabase$ trained via composition with a given denoiser $\Pi$ against the standard predictor $\fstd\in \argmin_{f\in\sH}\{\|f\|:f(x)=\fstar(x),x\in\sX\}$, a minimum norm predictor which represents $\fstar$ directly as in standard fine-tuning.
-Since we consider the minimizers, we do not capture the effects of initialization or optimization.
+We study standard versus composed fine-tuning from an approximation theory standpoint and use complexity measures on predictors as surrogates for sample complexity.
+We have a true target function $\fstar: \sX \rightarrow \sV$ and a hypothesis class $\sH$ that includes $\fstar$.
+For composed fine-tuning, we assume access to a denoiser $\Pi:\sY \rightarrow \sV$ which is a Euclidean projection onto the valid output space $\sV$ (breaking ties arbitrarily).
+Let $\|\cdot\|$ be a norm on the hypothesis class $\sH$.
+We compare the minimum norm base predictor $\fthetabase\in \argmin_{f\in\sH}\{\|f\|:\Pi \circ f(x)=\fstar(x),x\in\sX\}$ trained via composition with a given denoiser $\Pi$, against the standard predictor $\fstd\in \argmin_{f\in\sH}\{\|f\|:f(x)=\fstar(x),x\in\sX\}$, a minimum norm predictor which represents $\fstar$ directly, as in standard fine-tuning.
+Since we consider the minimizers, we do not capture the effects of optimization.

+In this section, we consider the simplest form of output validity structure, which is a discrete set of valid outputs $\sV$.
+Intuitively, the base predictor can capture the smooth global trends while the denoiser takes care of the projection onto the discrete valid set.
+This allows the base predictor in composed fine-tuning to be much simpler than the standard fine-tuned model, which tries to model the discrete outputs directly.

-We aim to represent a target function $\fstar: \sX \rightarrow \sV$.
-We assume access to a denoiser $\Pi:\sY \rightarrow \sV$ which projects to the nearest valid output for an appropriate metric on the output space (breaking ties arbitrarily).
-In Section~\ref{sec:simple}, we give a simple example for when composing with a denoiser ($\Pi \circ \fthetabase$) can drastically reduce the complexity of the learned predictor.
+In Section~\ref{sec:simple}, we give a simple example for when composing with a denoiser ($\Pi \circ \fthetabase$) can drastically reduce the complexity of the base predictor.
 Since $\fthetabase$ becomes easier to approximate, we may expect better generalization~\cite{bartlett2017spectral,neyshabur2017generalization,wei2020improved,wei2019data}.
-In Section~\ref{sec:relu}, we theoretically show for two-layer ReLU networks that the complexity required to directly represent $\fstar$ can be arbitrarily larger than representing with a composed predictor depending on the stability of $\fstar$.
+In Section~\ref{sec:relu}, we theoretically show for two-layer ReLU networks that the complexity required to directly represent $\fstar$ can be arbitrarily larger than representing with a composed predictor depending on the complexity of $\fstar$, for a family of target functions defined on a discrete valid set $\sV$.